Robison Wells: Career

 Robison Wells first began writing as part of a writing group with Dan Wells and Brandon Sanderson.

 Wells's first three books were written for the LDS fiction market.
 The first, On Second Thought is a romantic comedy set in New Mexico, and the second two, Wake Me When It's Over and The Counterfeit are political thrillers.

 In April 2010 it was announced that Wells had signed a 3-book young adult deal with HarperTeen.
 The first novel Variant is a young adult science fiction novel set in a boarding school in New Mexico.
 It has one sequel, Feedback; it is not a trilogy.
 Wells's third book with HarperTeen, Blackout was announced in Publisher's Marketplace as being the first of a series, including two novels and a novella, and was released in Fall 2013.
 The sequel, "Dead Zone" was released a year later.
 Wells's latest book with HarperTeen is titled Dark Energy.

 Wells also indie-published a novel, Airships of Camelot.
 It was the product of a successful Kickstarter campaign.
 It is described as "alternate-history, steampunk, old West, King Arthur."

 In 2019, Wells released a novel cowritten with James Patterson, titled The Warning.
 The book was a New York Times bestseller.

-As of 2020, Wells has shifted his focus from writing novels to maintaining a popular wargame hobby website, The Wargame Explorer.
+In 2020, Wells shifted his focus from writing novels to maintaining a popular wargame hobby website, The Wargame Explorer, which he ran for four years.
 He has stated he is working on a memoir about his experiences with mental illness, but it is not under contract.